SimonSubokLee/ston-docs-son/admin/log.kr.rst

 Chapter 17.
 Log
 ******************

-This chapter will explain about the log.
+This chapter will explain the log.
 A service begins with the log and ends with the log.
-The log is most valuable asset, and a legislation, and a arbitrator of system failure.
+The log is the most valuable asset to keep, and a legislation to obey, and an arbitrator of system failure.

 There are global and virtual host logs.
 All logs can be turned on or off, and they have identical properties. ::